 [Update: The United States mission to the United Nations requested that the autopsy report and cause and manner of death being determined by the New York City Office of the Chief Medical Examiner be withheld from the public, citing Churkin’s diplomatic immunity, even in death.
 The city authorities complied with the request.]

 Churkin would have turned 65 years old on Feb.
 21. He leaves his wife, Irina; a grown daughter, Anastasia; and a grown son, Maxsim.
-Churkin was both admired and disdained among diplomats at the UN, not only because he was the voice of Russia — a stalwart defender of the grisly war in Syria and the illegal annexation of Crimea — but also because he was a wizard at diplomacy, able to run linguistic loops around his colleagues.
+Churkin was both admired and disdained among diplomats at the UN, not only because he was the voice of Russia — a stalwart defender of the grisly war in Syria and the illegal annexation of Crimea — but also because he was a wizard at diplomacy, able to run linguistic and technical loops around his colleagues.

 Yet, it didn’t take much prying to uncover a different Churkin, who savored his important role at the UN and the attention he received in the Security Council, even when it didn’t favor him.
 Underneath his gruff demeanor he joked easily, humored by himself and others, flashing his smile of smooth, very white teeth.